Midlife Can Make You Miserable

 As men age, their bodies produce less of the important sex hormone testosterone.
 Low testosterone levels can cause depression, as well as erectile dysfunction (ED) -- trouble getting or keeping an erection -- and a decreased interest in sex.
-Such changes in your sex life can lead to depression.

 Trigger: Thyroid Disorders

 Depression can be one symptom of an underactive or occasionally overactive thyroid.
-And if you are older, it may be your only symptom.
+And if you are older, it may be the only symptom.
 Or it may appear with a subtle symptom.
 In the case of overactive thyroid, it could be accompanied by heart flutters, tremors, or fatigue.
 An underactive thyroid can cause constipation or fatigue.
 That's why this very treatable problem is often mistaken for bowel or nervous system disorders in older people.

 Solution: See your doctor, especially if a close relative has thyroid disease.